codebydant/iTree3DMap/README.md

 		   - CMakeLists.txt
 		   - main.cpp

-* replace the "SfM_SequentialPipeline.py" in openMVG/openMVG_Build/software/SfM/ for "SfM_SequentialPipeline.py" of repository
+* replace the "SfM_SequentialPipeline.py" in openMVG/openMVG_Build/software/SfM/ for "SfM_SequentialPipeline.py" of repository.
 * If pmvs2 binary file is not working, download and compile cmvs-pmvs library and replace the pmvs2 bin to /programs folder of the package

 Compile with cmake: